Ahmad-ElHajj/scipy_proceedings/README.md

 - Images and figures should be reasonably sized and formatted for viewing online; typically less than 1 MB
 - Do not modify any files outside of your paper directory
 - When using the LaTeX option, please consider:
   - SciPy is supporting _HTML_.
-LaTeX is not involved in reading or rendering (as of 2024 we use [Typst for building PDFs](https://github.com/curvenote-templates/scipy))
+LaTeX is not involved in reading or rendering; we use [Typst for building PDFs](https://github.com/curvenote-templates/scipy)
   - Custom LaTeX macros are **not** supported and some packages may not be supported
 - The paper should be at most 6000 words including figures but not including references; this is about 8 pages for the published PDF.

+### Policy on Previously Published Material

+Submissions to the SciPy Proceedings should be novel scientific articles that have not previously been reviewed and published.
+Submitting un-reviewed preprints is acceptable.
+You may also include content published in other contexts, e.g. software documentation, but it must be presented in a distinct way, as a scientific article.

+Final submission acceptance will be at the discretion of the Proceedings Co-Chairs.
+Please contact them if you have any worries about the novelty or publication history of your submission.

 ### Author Workflow